yetanalytics/dl4clj/README.md

 ;; we are going to use the same multi layer network from above but give it a new name

-(def newer-multi-layer-network
+(def fresh-multi-layer-network
   (init! :model (mln/new-multi-layer-network :conf multi-layer-conf)))

-(def fresh-mln-to-train (set-listeners! :model newer-multi-layer-network
+(def fresh-mln-to-train (set-listeners! :model fresh-multi-layer-network
                                         :listeners [score-listener]))

 (def fresh-trained-mln (mlb/train-mln-with-lazy-seq! :lazy-seq-data lazy-seq-data